thebrisklab/singR/README.md

 <img src="fig/ex2true.png" width="864" />

 ### singR function
-This is a wrapper function that performs the centering, standardization, initial estimation (apply separate JB), whitening, and curvilinear algorithm refinement in a single function.
+This is a wrapper function that performs the centering, standardization, initial estimation (applying separate LNGCA, i.e., separate JB, and then matching scores), whitening, and final estimation (using the curvilinear algorithm) in a single function.
 This is the easiest way to apply sing.
 ``` r
 output = singR(dX =simdata$dX ,dY =simdata$dY ,individual = T)
 ```